SySS-Research/MAT/README.md

 - **Automatically checks and enables RPC OUT (if RPC OUT is disabled for Linked Servers, stored procedures such as xp_cmdshell on Linked Servers are not usable)**
 - **Automatic dumping of MSSQL user hashes**

+## Compilation
+For the compilation, Visual Studio was used.
+Also, the NuGet packages "CommandLineParser.2.9.1" and "Costura.Fody" are required.
+Alternatively, feel free to use the executable in the release.

 ## USAGE
 ```
 Example: MAT.exe [options]
-Example: MAT.exe --server localhost -u user1 -p password --winauth --os-command "whoami"
+Example: MAT.exe --server localhost -u sqlusername -p sqlpassword --os-command "whoami"
 ```

-If the executable file is executed without credentials (no option "-u:" or "-p:"), it will by default attempt to log in using Windows Integrated Authentication.
-When started without parameters, a help output is displayed explaining the function of each parameter.
+If the executable file is executed without credentials (no option "-u:" or "-p:"), it will by default attempt to log in using Windows Integrated Authentication(current logged in Windows user).

 ```
 Options: